Barium: Metal and alloys

 Barium, as a metal or when alloyed with aluminium, is used to remove unwanted gases (gettering) from vacuum tubes, such as TV picture tubes.
 Barium is suitable for this purpose because of its low vapor pressure and reactivity towards oxygen, nitrogen, carbon dioxide, and water; it can even partly remove noble gases by dissolving them in the crystal lattice.
-This application is gradually disappearing due to the rising popularity of the tubeless LCD, LED, and plasma sets.
+This application has gradually disappeared due to the popularity of the tubeless LCD, LED, and plasma sets.